minzzelo/cs2101ug/docs/UserGuide.md

 ### View a flashcard  : `view`

-Views the specified flashcard.
-A "snapshot" of the flashcard is taken and displayed in the view pane to the user.
+Want to view a flashcard in all its detail?
+The view command allows you to do just that!
+You will be able to see the full question on the flashcard and the diagram (if present) of the flashcard.
+Optionally, you can also choose to see the answer and notes (if present) of the flashcard.

 Format: `view INDEX [-a]`

-* Views the flashcard at the specified `INDEX`.
-The `INDEX` refers to the index number shown in the displayed flashcard list.
-* `INDEX` must be a positive integer **greater than 0**. eg. 1, 2, 3, …
 * If `-a` is specified, the answer and notes of the flashcard will be shown too.

 Examples:
-* `view 1` shows the 1st flashcard (in the displayed flashcard list) on the view pane without answer and notes.
+* `view 1` shows the flashcard at index 1 on the view pane **without** answer and notes.
-* `view 1 -a` shows the 1st flashcard (in the displayed flashcard list) on the view pane with answer and notes.
+* `view 1 -a` shows the flashcard at index 1 on the view pane **with** answer and notes.

 <div markdown="span" class="alert alert-primary">:memo: Note: Once another command is executed, the view pane will be returned to a blank state even if the shown
 flashcard was not modified/deleted.